shashwatshukla10/HybDL-Framework-for-Breast-Cancer-Detection-and-Morphology-Evaluation/README.md

 ---

-## Citation

-## 📌 Repository Notice
+## Repository Notice

-This repository is based on the research work of:
+This repository contains implementation code related to ongoing research by:

-**Shashwat Shukla**,
+**Shashwat Shukla**
-**Rahul Kumar Verma**,
+**Rahul Kumar Verma**
-**Shahid Hussain**,
+**Shahid Hussain**
 **Saurabh Shukla**

-titled:

-**“A Hybrid U-Net and LSTM Framework for Breast Cancer Detection and Morphology Evaluation.”**
+The associated manuscript is currently under review.

-The code is provided for academic and research purposes only.
+The code is shared for transparency and academic reference only.
-It may be used, modified, and referenced for research and educational activities.
-Commercial use of this repository or its contents is not permitted.
+Reproduction, redistribution, or commercial use is not permitted without prior written permission from the authors.

 # Contact details
 ### 1. Dr. Rahul Kumar Verma (rahul@iiitl.ac.in)